trothr/blog/Richard/2020/20200531-talk-that-way.md

 On reflection, I don't think I fully grieved for Mom until Marilyn was also taken from me.
 But that's another story.
 Anyway, it hurt ... bad.

-Earlier this year, this voice came to me, no clenched teeth, but dripping sarcasm,
+Earlier this year, this voice came to me, comparing Dad and me, no clenched teeth, but dripping sarcasm,

 *Now you know how it feels!*

+									<
 It took a while, but then I realized, that's not God.
 He doesn't talk that way.
+It happened again!
 God also doesn't throw things at us just to "pay us back" for having been hard on someone else.
 He doesn't force us into some sort of coerced empathy or faux sympathy.